-More details on how to add CDS declaration information to Sequoia in preparation for the introduction of CDS during 2021 can be found here.
+More details on how to add CDS declaration information to Sequoia in preparation for the introduction of CDS can be found here.

 In the meantime, we continue to work on CDS functionality as well as investigating and planning for many other changes required around the end of this year and into next, notably:

-- Transit (CTC) - changes to messaging by email for NI movements required for 1st January and major changes to message syntax (from EDIFACT to xml) for the first half of 2021
+- Transit (CTC) - major changes to message syntax (from EDIFACT to xml) for the second half of 2021

 - The Goods Vehicle Movement Service (GVMS) - for which interaction may/will be required by road hauliers moving goods from the EU into GB and from GB into NI.